sophilabs/py101/py101/functions/README.rst

 Functions
 ---------

 A function is a block of organized, reusable code that is used to perform a single, related action.
-Python already define many built-in functions like print() or len(), but new functions can be defined in the code, which are called user-defined functions.
+Python already definea many built-in functions like print() or len(), but new functions can be defined in the code, which are called user-defined functions.

 .. sourcecode:: python